Skip to main content

 What Codex gets right: MCP ecosystem adoption (90+ servers, same standard as Claude Code).
 Persistent memory across sessions — a genuine gap in Claude Code’s current architecture.
 For teams already in the OpenAI ecosystem who need cross-session context accumulation, these are real arguments.

-Verdict: GPT-5.5 is the best model OpenAI has shipped for agentic tasks.
-The deployment architecture is the bottleneck — not the model quality, but where and how it runs.
-For teams building CLI-integrated, cloud-schedulable, parallel agent pipelines, the GUI-first model doesn’t compose.
-For teams that want AI to handle cross-application coordination on a single machine, this is the most mature GUI agent available.
+Verdict: GPT-5.6 Sol is the best model OpenAI has shipped for agentic tasks, closing roughly a third of the SWE-bench Pro gap to Claude Opus 4.8 (69.2%) in one release.
+The deployment architecture remains Codex’s actual bottleneck — not model quality, but where and how it runs.
+For teams building CLI-integrated, cloud-schedulable, parallel agent pipelines, the GUI-first model still doesn’t compose.
+For teams that want AI to handle cross-application coordination on a single machine, this is the most mature GUI agent available — now with a genuinely frontier model under the hood.

 Decision Framework